 First, cut two or four small pieces of board with the same height as your sign and apply your chosen tint that really blends on your current layout.
 After drying it out, attach them to the sides of your rustic wood board by hammering finishing nails or by simply putting it together with glue.

-Don’t forget to add a sawtooth picture hanger at the back of your DIY sign so that you can place it on the walls easily.
+Don’t forget to add a sawtooth picture hanger at the back of your DIY sign so that you can place it on the walls easily for decor.